top of page

 The two front rooms of the Boggy Creek Farmhouse, the parlor and the owners’ bedroom, are large, measuring about 16′ square.
 The two back rooms (children’s bedrooms) are smaller.

 Each room has a fireplace, three with the original mantles intact.
-The fourth lost its mantle to a cooking stove fire, likely in the 1930’s.
+The fourth lost its mantle to a cooking stove fire, in the 1930’s reported during a visit by Horace Linscomb, who grew up in the home.

-After the Tornado of 2001, which dumped a huge pecan tree next to the house, damaging it severely, Larry milled a new fireplace mantle out of the Tornado Pecan wood, in a similar style to the original.
+After the Tornado of 2001, which dumped a huge pecan tree onto the house, damaging it severely, Larry milled a new fireplace mantle out of the Tornado Pecan wood, in a similar style to the original.

 The fireboxes are shallow, a design popular in the late 18th and early 19th centuries (designed by Count Rumford.)
 They throw heat efficiently into the room and draw the smoke extremely well; no evidence of sooty or burned spots are found on the mantles.